RichardVN/Train-Escape-Game/README.md

 Class: CS 162 (Introduction to Computer Science II)

 Description:
-This program is the portfolo project developed for the class CS 162.
+This program was developed for CS 162 in OSU's Computer Science program.
+Permission is granted to publish the project as a Portfolio Project.
 The game demonstrates knowledge of some key concepts in C++ and general OOP:
 * Pointers
 * Memory Management